CakeResume/flutter_reload/README.md

 ```

 ## Install
+Follow the [pub.dev's install site](https://pub.dev/packages/flutter_reload/install) to install this package.

-You can easily integrate flutter_reload with 3 major steps:
+After the installation, you can easily integrate flutter_reload with three major steps:

 1. Initiate configuration for `exception handling` and `abnormal UI builder`.